12 Secrets To An Accepted Du’ā

 “And the mosques are for Allah (alone), so do not invoke anyone along with Allah.”
 (Qur'an 72:18)

-Acknowledge that Allah alone holds ultimate power and authority.
-Place your complete trust in Allah, without depending solely on worldly means.
-This sincerity deepens your connection with Allah and brings you closer to having your Du'ās answered.
+We must first acknowledge that Allah alone holds ultimate power and authority and place our complete trust in Allah, without depending solely on worldly means.

 إِذَا سَأَلْتَ فَاسْأَلِ اللَّهَ وَإِذَا اسْتَعَنْتَ فَاسْتَعِنْ بِاللَّهِ